DEVELOPING A PATIENT PAIN PLAN

 - Help the patient set realistic goals for managing their pain.

-Opioids are often prescribed to treat severe pain from surgery or a serious injury, or pain that results from health conditions like chronic back pain.
-While these drugs may help relieve pain, they also have serious risks, including addiction, accidental overdose, and even death.
-Creating a plan and setting goals with your patient could help prevent addiction and help save their life.
-When you prescribe an opioid, arm your patient with all the facts.
+Opioids are often prescribed to treat severe pain from serious surgery or injury, or certain painful conditions, such as chronic back pain.
+While these medications can help relieve pain, they also carry serious risks, including addiction, accidental overdose, and even death.
+Creating a plan and setting goals with your patient could help prevent addiction and save their life.
+When prescribing an opioid, provide the patient with all pertinent information.

 MANAGING DIFFICULT PATIENT CONVERSATIONS